MicheleBossini/project-industrial-automation-TPAC/mdbook/src/chapter_4.md

-# Control of the process
+# Safety of the process